 Kritika – The Wander Bug

 The wander bug, as the name suggests, is constantly on the move, exploring the different parts of India and her office is wherever she is – sometimes on treetops in the jungle, sometimes by the beach and sometimes in her sweet little home.
 She also plans a journey for the travel-crazy souls and has a great knowledge about the hidden cottages and guesthouses in India.
 Read what she thinks about solo travelling.

 “I believe solo travelling is really empowering.
 Just the fact that you are out there in the world on your own is a confidence booster in itself.
 The world is full of beautiful surprises and when you travel, you open up yourself to these surprises.
 Some experiences during a journey are good while some are scary, but the fact that you deal with them all by yourself is very empowering.
 You get out of your usual bubble and experience a different kind of life.
 You learn from other people and all these experiences play a big role in shaping who you are.
 For me, solo travelling is inspiring as well as empowering”

 Follow her travel blogs and plan a trip right at this moment.

 Reshma Narasing – The Solo Globetrotter

-She is a budding and frequent solo traveler who has also been on the trekking ventures in Bhutan, Nepal and Philippines.
-She greatly favours solo traveling especially for the Indian youngsters.
-Her write-up “An Open Letter to Indian Parents: Why You should let your Daughter travel Solo” is going rant all over digital media and is really a must read for every parent who clips the wings of their daughters out of safety concerns.
+She is a budding and frequent solo traveller who has also been on the trekking ventures in Bhutan, Nepal and Philippines.
+She greatly favours solo travelling, especially for the Indian youngsters.
+Her write-up “An Open Letter to Indian Parents: Why You should let your Daughter travel Solo” is going rant all over digital media and is really a must-read for every parent who clips the wings of their daughters out of safety concerns.